CSoldo1/MechaCarChallenge/README.md

 ### Conclusion
 Lot 3 had a p-value of 0.041, and therefore, its mean PSI is significantly different from the population mean.

+## Study Design: MechaCar vs Competition
+### Background
+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+Overview: Vehicle safety is an important consideration for customers.

+Question: Does MechaCar produce safer vehicles than the competition?

+Null Hypothesis: There is no difference in overall safety rating between MechaCar and its competition.
+Alternative Hypothesis: On average, MechaCar vehicles receive higher safety ratings than the competition.

+Study Design: Make sure to pick a competitor that manufactures similar vehicle models to MechaCar.
+Collect safety ratings for all company models manufactured in 2023.
+Get the average safety rating (or safety rating of the population) for each make.

+Statistical Test: Perform a t-test to see if MechCar vehicle safety ratings, on average, are statistically different from the competition.